image-rs/canvas/README.md

 images and the necessary transmutations of the representative binary data are *far* from general but `Vec` must be.

-## Not

-This library is not yet ready for use, and mostly a reservation in `crates.io` for future use within the `image-rs` organization managing the `image` crate.
+## What it is not

-It is also not intended to provide nd-algebra or other matrix style operations.
+It is not optimized to provide nd-algebra or other matrix style operations.
 This firstly keeps the implementation complexity low, allows other implementation details, and separates concerns.
 If you nevertheless find it useful for such purposes, rest assured that we find this incredibly cool even